ucsb-cs9/m24/_lectures/lect02.md

 TypeError: can only concatenate str (not "int") to str
 ```

-* In this case, a `TypeError` occurred since ‘+’ cannot add str types.
+* In this case, a `TypeError` occurred since ‘+’ cannot add str and int types together

 # Handling Exceptions